bingyuac/quagga/README.md

 - [ ] Add compiler functionality for more flexible code generation
 - [ ] Add max margin cost function
 - [ ] Rewrite `_verticalStack` and `_horizontalStack` using kernels instead of cudamemcopy
-- [ ] Change logic into empty like with default device_id borrow it from like matrix
 - [ ] use device api for dropout instead of host api
 - [ ] Think about dropout and scaled layer It should not take to many memory, you should write a mechanism for this
 - [ ] Add broadcasting to Matrix Operations